Costa Rica

 • Driving takes longer than it looks on the map

-• Some of the most popular beach towns didn’t feel like us (e.g. Santa Teresa, Sámara),
+• Some of the most popular beach towns didn’t feel like us.
+Santa Teresa and Sámara for example.
+We really liked Montezuma and smaller places along the way

 → full route & itinerary